Blaeg/market_street/README.md

 First, create `config/settings.yml` and change the encryption key and paypal/auth.net information.
 You can also change `config/settings.yml.example` to `config/settings.yml` until you get your real info.

-To change from authlogic to any other gateway look at the documentation [HERE](http://drhenner.github.com/ror_ecommerce/config.html)

 ## Paperclip